viperproject/bitbucket-issue-migration/README.md

 # Bitbucket To Github Migration

+* Create a GitHub repository with the same name (URL) of the original repository in BitBucket.
+* Copy the description of the repository.
 * Set the `USER_MAPPING`, `KNOWN_REPO_MAPPING`, `KNOWN_ISSUES_COUNT_MAPPING`, and `KNOWN_CMAP_PATHS` variables in `config.py`.
 * Inspect Mercurial authors with `hg log --template "{author}\n"` and add entries to `migration_data/authors.map`.
-* Run the main migration script:
+* Run the main migration script and observe for errors:

 ```
 ./main.py \